smheffron/CS4330-Final-Project/README.md

 print(greet(person: "Brian"))
 // Prints "Hello, Brian!"
 ```
-* Closures - self contained blocks of functionality that can be passed around (Similar to lambdas in java)
+* Closures in Swift are self contained blocks of functionality that can be passed around (Similar to lambdas in java)

 ## Name Spaces

 #### Java
-Uses packages which are a collection of classes.
+* Uses packages which are a collection of classes.
-You can use “import” in code to use other classes from another package.
+* You can use “import” in code to use other classes from another package.
 ```Java
 import java.shape.Rectangle;
 import java.io.File;
 import java.io.FileReader;
 ```
 #### Swift
-Uses Modules which is a single unit of code distribution.
+* Uses Modules which is a single unit of code distribution.
-You can use modules by using the keyword “import”.
+* You can use modules by using the keyword “import”.
 ```Swift
 import UIKit
 ```